How To Reduce Your Fat Intake for Healthy Cholesterol Levels and Weight Loss

 Save on calories with dark oils

-When cooking with dark oils, like pumpkin seed oil, we automatically use less.
+When cooking with dark oils, like sesame seed oil, we automatically use less.
 They also offer a more intense taste.
+Try pumpkin seed oil on your salads!
+Pumpkin seeds are loaded with magnesium.

 Prepare fish “en papillote”